-Amanda Williams is a self-proclaimed bird-nerd and mother to two high energy sons under five years old.
+Amanda Williams is a self-proclaimed bird-nerd and mother to two high energy sons.
 She has worked as a wildlife biologist, wildland firefighter, and environmental educator, so she has a lot of outdoors experience to share--but those jobs pale in comparison to the adventure of being MOM!
 You can find her writing as a freelancer or exploring with the family for her own site, Field Guide to Parenting Outside.
-Amanda and her family aspire to become Global Citizens and consider their house merely a base camp for trip-planning operations.
-More comfortable in the middle of nowhere than in a big city, most of the year they'll be at large in a loaded down minivan, wandering National Parks and frequenting festivals all over the map.
+More comfortable in the middle of nowhere than in a big city, most of the year they'll be at large in a loaded down SUV, wandering National Parks and frequenting festivals all over the map.

 Creating ways to bond during each excursion: that’s the family travel style of Breeze Leonard with her husband and three little girls.
 The piney woods of East Texas is home and thinking outside the box is the way they take off-road adventures and head to the world’s scenic sites.
 They’ve four-wheeled in the Ozarks, snorkeled in the Gulf of Mexico, hunted shells in the Caribbean and volunteered for community service projects in Missouri.
 Through multigenerational and blended family travel, each new destination becomes the perfect place for them to reconnect with each other.
 You can see more of their adventures at Little Feet Big Adventures.

-Caroline Knowles lives on the Gulf Coast in Fairhope, Alabama with her husband and two children (ages 17 and 10).
-She is the owner of Magical DIStractions Vacations, a travel agency that specializes in sending her clients anywhere their heart’s desire.
-She is an AMResorts Master Agent, Certified Sandals Specialist, Hawaii Destinations Specialist, and an Orlando Certified Travel Expert, among others.
-She is also the founder of Magical DIStractions, a website focused on her love for Disney travel.
+Caroline Knowles lives on the Gulf Coast in Fairhope, Alabama with her husband and two children (ages 19 and 12).
+She is the owner of Magical DIStractions Travel Co., a travel agency that specializes in Disney, Universal, and all-inclusive travel.
+She is also the founder of Magical DIStractions, a website focused on her love for all things Disney.

 Cathy Bennett Kopf pays her bills working as a municipal finance officer and feeds her soul with travel, documenting the good, the bad, and the ugly on her blog, The Open Suitcase.
 When things go wrong on the road, she retains her sunny disposition knowing that the best travel memories come from unexpected detours.
 She has nudged her 3 children out of the nest but travels with them regularly, despite the complex logistical maneuvers required to coordinate their schedules.
 Cathy is a lifelong resident and passionate promoter of New York’s scenic Hudson River Valley, a region hailed by National Geographic as one of its Top 20 Destinations in the World.
 In addition to her blog, Cathy’s work appears on Yahoo, Budget Travel, and Mode.